bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project4-vis.md

 ### Overview

 The structure of the code is fairly simple.
-You will start by reading the command line arguments and then printing them.
+You will start by reading the command line arguments (and printing them).

 ```
 (base) ltoma@XVR66RXWMT code % ./vis -e ~/DEMs/set1-30m.asc -r 100 -c 100 -v vis.asc